Idempotency

 When you send a request with an Idempotency-Key:

-• If you send the same key again within 24 hours, you'll receive the cached response
+• If you send the same key again, you'll receive the existing resource back instead of a duplicate being created

 • The operation is only performed once, regardless of how many times you retry